Skip to content

 File and Directory Structure

-The application files, configuration, and data are organized in the following locations:
+The application files, configuration, and data are organized within the following directory hierarchy under /opt/mastodon:

 Application Installation Process